 To set up home networking in your wireless LAN, first create and configure your wireless LAN home Internet access point, then configure the devices.
 On your Nokia N80, configure the settings in the Home netw. application.
-See "Home netw.," p.
-34. To connect a compatible PC to the home network, on the PC, you must install the Home Media Server software from the CD-ROM supplied with your Nokia N80.
+See "Home network", p.
+25. To connect a compatible PC to the home network, on the PC, you must install the Home Media Server software from the CD-ROM supplied with your Nokia N80.

 After you have completed the necessary configurations in all devices connected to the network, you can start using the home network.
-See "View media files," p.
-35.
+See "View media files", p.
+26.